howbusynow/render_list_area/README.md

 You can get the bounding box coordinates from [Geofabrik's Tile Calculator](http://tools.geofabrik.de/calc/) simply select the area you are interested in and copy the `Simple Copy` coordinates from the Coordinate Display (CD) tab.
 Make sure to use `EPSG:4326` projection.

+### Please Note
+The coordinates in the Data files do not represent any sort of official boundary.
+You should define your own data files if these don't work for you.

 ## render_list_geo.pl
 The underlying perl script (render_list_geo.pl) was forked from [render_list_geo.pl](https://github.com/alx77/render_list_geo.pl) and is included for convenience.
 Kudos to [alx77](https://github.com/alx77).